- As low as $286/Night

 - Approximately 1128 square feet

 Welcome to King Street Cottage, a restored Freedman’s bungalow on the Beaufort Historic Registry.
 Blending historic appeal with modern amenities, it features heart pine floors, shiplap walls, and a curated library.
 The master bedroom has a king bed and ensuite; the guest room offers a queen bed and private bath.
-The entirely equipped kitchen includes granite counters and a coffee bar.
+The completely equipped kitchen includes granite counters and a coffee bar.
 Unwind on the porch swings or walk to historic downtown, Waterfront Park, and the Spanish Moss Trail.

 About the Area